-A. Class I gaming is authorized on Indian lands, and may be conducted by any person.
-Class I gaming shall not be regulated by this Ordinance.

-B. Class II gaming and Class III gaming are authorized on Indian lands.
-Class II gaming and Class III gaming shall be regulated by the Gaming Commission and shall only be operated consistent with the provisions of this Ordinance and 25 U.S.C. § 2710.
+- Class I Gaming is authorized on Indian Lands, and may be Α. conducted by any person.
+Class I gaming shall not be regulated by this ordinance. - Class II Gaming and Class III Gaming are authorized on В. Lands.
+Class II Gaming and Class III Gaming Indian shall be regulated by the Gaming Commission and shall only be operated consistent with the provisions of this Ordinance and 25 U.S.C. § 2710.

-Section 6.
-Use of Revenues from Class II and Class III Gaming Activities.
+Use of Revenues from Class II and Class III Gaming Section 6.
+Activities.

-A. Tribal revenues from Class II and Class III gaming activities shall be used only to:

-1. fund tribal government operations or programs;
+- Tribal Revenues from Class II and Class III gaming Α. activities shall be used only to: - fund tribal government operations or programs; 1.

-2. provide for the general welfare of the Community or Community members;

-3. promote economic development within the Fort Mojave Indian Tribe Indian Reservation;

-4. fund operations of local tribal government agencies; and/or

-5. donate to charitable organizations.
+- provide for the general welfare of the Community or 2.
+Community members; - promote economic development within the Fort McDermitt з.
+Paiute-Shoshone Indian Tribe Indian Reservation; - 4. fund operations of local tribal government agencies; and/or - 5. donate to charitable organizations.